pivotal-cf/pivotal-ui/CONTRIBUTING.md

 We use CSSCritic for visual-diff regression testing.
 To test:

 #### Set a baseline to test against (before making any changes!!)
-1. Run `gulp css-critic`.
+1. Run `./css_critic.sh` from the root of Pivotal UI.
 This will open up Firefox and show all rendered test files in a "yellow" state.
 1. Click "Accept All".